kinopio-club/kinopio-help/api/index.md

 currentPublicSpaceId    | `String`  | The id of an space with privacy set to 'open' that the user is currently viewing or editing

-<a name="spaces"></a>
+<a data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>

 Spaces are where you create cards and connections.
 You can edit and create spaces with the same abilities that a real human has.

 <h3 class="spaces">Space Routes</h3>

-Routes with Auth as `canViewSpace` or `canEditSpace` requires that Authorization apiKey belong to a user with the permission to view or edit the space.
+Routes with Auth `canViewSpace` or `canEditSpace` requires that your Authorization apiKey belongs to a user with the permission to view or edit the space.

 Method | Path | Description | Auth
 --- | --- | --- | ---